ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2023.03.08.md

 ### Standup: standing in the conference room
  - Generally agreed upon that it's only fair enough as remote workers are sitting: we have reached the conclusion that people are welcome to sit/stand as they please
  - Mentioned that as there is a culture of standing, unless enforced we will most likely continue standing out of habit.
 Thus, we will have sit-down standups for the following sprint.
-We will evaluate our time efficiency next sprint, and consider the need for a timekeeper (or decide to have stand up standups again).
+ - Evaluate our time efficiency next sprint, and consider the need for a timekeeper (or decide to have stand up standups again).

 ### CO2 monitor
  - See Thomas L's picture in teams: this is the most up-to-date guidance.
 We often surpass the 800 mark (e.g., _open windows, reduce occupancy_) in the office, even when it's not particularly full - as we are expecting new starters next month, this is not acceptable.
  - The two solutions were seen as either living with the windows open (estate's advice, but it's winter so not particularly viable) or pushing estates for a better air circulation system.
-   - Freddie will ask estates
+   - Freddie to ask estates.
    - In the mean time, we will try to leave a fan running: evaluate our satisfaction with this next sprint.

 ### Concerns regarding recording hotfixes
  - General agreement that it's currently a pain to record hotfixes, and too easy to accidentally skip/miss the hotfix step on the upgrade step.
-Agreed to remove the version numbers from the hotfix page, but migrate these elsewhere as they are useful for support calls.
+ - Agreed to remove the version numbers from the hotfix page, but migrate these elsewhere as they are useful for support calls.
  - Jack H to remove the version numbers from [Instrument Information / Hotfixes](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information--hotfixes), and add a link to each instrument's wiki page with the version numbers there instead: this will make the information there more concise.

 ### Database truncation